As provided in the Charter of 1883, the name of this corporation is "The Board of Trustees of Whitman College."

 This Constitution may be altered or amended at any regular meeting of the Board of Trustees by a two-thirds vote of the members present, provided that written notice of the proposed alteration or amendment has been sent to each member of the Board prior to the meeting.

-In signing this Roll, I accept the position written against my name to which I have been elected by the constituted authorities of Whitman College.
+In signing this Roll, I accept the position written against my name to which I have been elected or appointed by the constituted authorities of Whitman College.
 I hereby declare my intention of fulfilling the duties thereof, and of supporting faithfully the Constitution, By-Laws, and regulations of Whitman College.